Skip to main content

 msk-sginbound 9098 from ecs-sg and msk-connect-sg, inbound 9198 from msk_public_access_cidrs

-RDS SGinbound 5432 from allowed CIDRs plus the dashboard backend SG
+RDS SGinbound 5432 from allowed CIDRs plus the dashboard backend or Camunda SG

 Ingress model